40448091/eSecurity/assignment/README.md

    - Files in the [Logs](https://github.com/40448091/eSecurity/tree/master/assignment/Example_Test_Environment/ServerNode01/ED25519/logs) directory contain timed log entries showing requests received by the server, and output generated from those requests.
    _NB: To help with file analysis, special commands can be sent from the client to add "Test xxx" start and end markers into the log

-### Client and Server Console
+### Test Notes

-Notes on the Client and Server console applications can be found in this document [Notes.docx](https://github.com/40448091/eSecurity/tree/master/assignment/Example_Test_Environment/Notes.docx)
+Additional Test notes can be found in this document [Notes.docx](https://github.com/40448091/eSecurity/tree/master/assignment/Example_Test_Environment/Notes.docx)